Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 We will remember them".

 James Henry Golding was born in London in 1876 to John Golding and Mary Eacott, a mangle and needlework woman.
-Sometime between James's borth and 1881 Mary was widowed.
+Sometime between James's birth and 1881 Mary was widowed.

-In 1891 census James is an errand boy.
+In 1891 census James is an errand boy, living with his mother at 6 West Street, Maidenhead.
 I am unable to locate him on the 1901 census, but in 1906 James married Elizabeth Maynard in Eton.
 In 1908 they had a daughter Amy Ethel.
-By 1911 James was a postman working and living in Maidenhead Berkshire.
+By 1911 James was a postman working and living at 45 Portlock Road, Maidenhead Berkshire.

 James Henry enlisted with the 3rd Royal Berkshire Regiment on 16th January 1914 However a problem that had plagued James since he was 27 years old was to cut his service when he was discharged as no longer being fit for service on 13th July 1915.
 His Amy Pension Record states,